Judgement-free. Confidential. Safe. Psychotherapy. For life’s tricky times

 Heal from the past.
 Live for today and tomorrow.
 Improve your relationships with others.
 Learn to be kinder to you.
 Say goodbye to destructive behaviours.
 Find ways to cope with ups and downs.
 Feel empowered to live the best life you can.

-Meera Moore Danowski Psychotherapist PG Dip MA BACP
+Meera Moore Danowski Psychotherapist MA BACP

-I’m a BACP registered psychotherapist who has experience in helping people (individuals and couples) at life’s most difficult junctions.
+I’m a BACP registered psychotherapist who has experience of helping people (individuals and couples) at life’s most difficult junctions.
 I have worked within the charity sector, with the NHS, and Mind.
 I provide a safe, confidential and inclusive space; a space that is 100% judgement free.

 It can be helpful to look at early attachment patterns, behaviours and scripts which can help to uncover outdated modes of operation that can still (unhelpfully) rule our lives today.
 I work with clients to reframe unhelpful thinking patterns, regulate emotions and learn to relate to others in a healthy way.
 During our sessions, we explore the connection between mind and body; the physiological expression of psychological stress and trauma (seems obvious, but we pay it little attention).
 And together, we create a ‘toolkit’ to help you navigate the twists and turns of life.